Givental's non-linear Maslov index on lens spaces: Introduction

 is a partial order.
 By \cite[Criterion 1.2.C]{EP - Partially ordered groups}, this is equivalent to asking that $(V,\xi)$ does not admit any positive contractible loop of contactomorphisms.
 Recall also that the oscillation pseudometric on a compact co-oriented contact manifold $(V,\xi)$ is a metric if and only if $(V,\xi)$ is orderable \cite{CS - Discriminant metric}.}, and by the fourth author \cite{S - Morse estimate for translated points} to prove that any contactomorphism of $\mathbb{RP}^{2n-1}$ isotopic to the identity has at least $2n$ translated points.

 In the present article we give an analogue for lens spaces of the construction of Givental's non-linear Maslov index and its applications.
 This is the first step of a more general program: study the contact rigidity phenomena mentioned above in the case of prequantizations of symplectic toric manifolds, by extending to the contact case techniques from \cite{Givental - toric}.
+See also \cite{Tervil} for work in this direction, and \cite{AF} for other work related to the non-linear Maslov index.

-Note that although $\mathbb{RP}^{2n-1}$ and $S^{2n-1}$ are both prequantizations of $\mathbb{CP}^{n-1}$, and the former is the quotient of the latter by the antipodal $\zt$-action, $S^{2n-1}$ (for $n>1$) is not orderable \cite{EKP} and does not admit non-trivial quasimorphisms and unbounded bi-invariant metrics \cite{FPR}.
+Although $\mathbb{RP}^{2n-1}$ and $S^{2n-1}$ are both prequantizations of $\mathbb{CP}^{n-1}$, and the former is the quotient of the latter by the antipodal $\zt$-action, $S^{2n-1}$ (for $n>1$) is not orderable \cite{EKP} and does not admit non-trivial quasimorphisms and unbounded bi-invariant metrics \cite{FPR}.
 In this work we prove that lens spaces (in particular those that are prequantizations of $\mathbb{CP}^{n-1}$) behave rather as $\mathbb{RP}^{2n-1}$: in spite of the fact that the ring structure of the cohomology of general lens spaces is different from that of projective space, which affects the proofs of some of the key properties of the topological invariant that is used in the construction, we show that it is still possible to define the non-linear Maslov index and use it to extend to lens spaces the applications described above.

 Let $k \geq 2$ be an integer and $\underline{w} = (w_1, \cdots, w_{n})$ an $n$-tuple of positive integers that are relatively prime to~$k$.
 The lens space $L_k^{2n-1}(\underline{w})$ is the quotient of the unit sphere $S^{2n-1}$ in $\C^{n}$ by the free $\Z_k$-action generated by the map